tymyrddin/purple/source/docs/thirteen/the-ask.md

 institutional sense of helpful.
 An advisor who provides such analysis is doing their job.
 They are not being easy to work with.

-Most of this pressure is not explicit.
+Much of this pressure is not explicit.
 Nobody asks the advisor to shade their analysis toward the institutional position.
 The effect happens through framing: the question is posed in a way that makes the confirming answer likely, the evidence provided is the evidence that supports the position, and the timeline allows for a conclusion but not for deep examination of